johnathanvman/F6/index.md

 			}else if(s[4] == 1){//ASLEEP
 				Entrys.push("I grab SUB while she's still sleeping, and swallow her down!")
 			}else if(!unit(s[2]).willing){//UNWILLING
-				Entrys.push("I grab SUB by the hips, and swallow her down!
-She definitely wasn't expecting that to happen!") if(unit(s[2]).Tags[0] == "Mousegirl"){
+				Entrys.push("I grab SUB by the waist, and swallow her down!
+She definitely wasn't expecting that to happen during the fight!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						Entrys = ["I grab SUB with one hand and shove her headfirst into my cock.
 She asks me to pull her out, but doesn't struggle.
 I feel her curl up into a ball before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure..."]